What type of cover do you need?

 - Think about how much you would need if you were injured and unable to work for a long period of time.
 Also consider what would happen if you faced a permanent disability, such as the loss of a limb or loss of sight.

-- The coverage options of this can vary greatly.
+- The coverage options can vary greatly.
 Some options include paying out one lump sum, others a percentage of your average salary, or a fixed amount paid to you for an agreed number of weeks – make sure you check the small print.

 - Life assurance after accidental death will insure a lump sum is paid to family members.
 How much coverage you select, your age and current health condition will affect your premium.

-Legal-professional indemnity and liability
+Legal/professional indemnity and liability

 - Personal liability: If you’re not working for a client but are still producing published content, you may wish to consider personal liability insurance.
 Libel, slander and copyright infringement are all claims that could be made against independent journalists by third parties.

 - Public liability: This could cover you against damage or injury to persons or their property.
 For example, if you’re out interviewing someone and accidently damage something in their house, it could prove to be an expensive assignment.

 - This cover is designed to reimburse the insured for ransom and can cover response costs following abduction, illegal detention or hijack.